|1. The Daily Schedule

 1st Offense: Warning from staff member involved

 2nd Offense: Loss of device for the remainder of the class

-3rd Offense: Device is taken to the office for end of day pickup by the student
+3rd Offense: The device is taken to the office for end-of-day pickup by the student

-4th Offense: Device goes to office for pickup by parent
+4th Offense: Device goes to the office for pickup by a parent

 Subsequent offences may entail the student no longer being permitted to bring his/her smart device to school; failure to comply would be considered an act of defiance, subject to suspension.
 Repeat offenders will be closely monitored by a school administration.

 9. ChromeBook Computers: SEE APPENDIX K